patware/febedb/README.md

 The story begins with the 3 tier app.
 >![Original](media/febedb/Slide3.PNG)

-The [first step](./src/step1.normal/README.md) will be to change to static ports.
+The first step [Step #1](./src/step1.normal/README.md) will be to change to static ports.
 >![step 1](media/febedb/Slide4.PNG)

-In [step 2](./src/step2.normal/README.md) we'll try to dockerize our app.
+In [Step #2 - Docker](./src/step2.docker/README.md) we'll try to dockerize our app.
 >![step 2](media/febedb/Slide5.PNG)

-We'll hit a few road blocks, which will lead to our last step, with docker-compose.
-[Step 3 - Docker-Compose](./src/step3b.dockercompose/README.md)
+We'll hit a few road blocks, which will lead to our last step, [Step #3 - Docker-Compose](./src/step3b.dockercompose/README.md)
 >![step 3](media/febedb/Slide6.PNG)

 Our 3tier app can now run in a contained and orchestrated system, runnable from a developer's workstation or docker system.